-The Shroud of Turin is the proposed linen burial cloth of Jesus Christ, currently located in Turin, Italy.
-Scientists who have studied it agree that it contains human blood, 3D information of a naked male body with many wounds, and pollen from Israel.
+The Shroud of Turin is the most studied archaeological artifact in the world.
+It is located in Turin, Italy.
+Some believe it is the linen burial cloth of Jesus Christ.
+Others think it is a fraud.
+Scientists who have studied it agree that it contains real human blood, 3D information of a naked man who was scourged and crucified, and pollen from Israel.
 There are many other details on the cloth that correspond to Jesus’ suffering and death as recorded in the Gospels.

 In 1988 radio carbon testing dated the Shroud to the Middle Ages (1260-1390).
 However, the part of the cloth used for testing was a repaired patch and not original.